 Work E-mail: Allan.Rock@uOttawa.ca

-Allan Rock is President Emeritus of the University of Ottawa, and a Professor in its Faculty of Law, where he teaches International Humanitarian Law (the Law of Armed Conflict) and Appellate Advocacy.
+Allan Rock is President Emeritus of the University of Ottawa, and a Professor in its Faculty of Law, where he teaches International Humanitarian Law and Public and Constitutional Law.

 He practised in civil, administrative and commercial litigation for 20 years (1973-93) with a national law firm in Toronto, appearing as counsel in a wide variety of cases before courts at all levels, including the Supreme Court of Canada.
 He was inducted in 1988 as a Fellow of the American College of Trial Lawyers.
 He is a former Treasurer of the Law Society of Upper Canada.

 Allan Rock was elected to the Canadian Parliament in 1993, and re-elected in 1997 and 2000.
 He served for that decade as a senior minister in the government of Prime Minister Chrétien, in both social and economic portfolios.
 He was Minister of Justice and Attorney General of Canada (1993-97), Minister of Health (1997-2002) and Minister of Industry and Infrastructure (2002-03).

 He was appointed in 2003 as Canadian Ambassador to the United Nations in New York during a period that involved responding to several complex regional conflicts, including those in Sri Lanka, Democratic Republic of Congo and Darfur.
 He led the successful Canadian effort in New York to secure, at the 2005 World Summit, the adoption by UN member states (unanimously) of The Responsibility to Protect populations from genocide, ethnic cleansing and other mass atrocities.
 He later served as a Special Envoy for the United Nations investigating the unlawful use of child soldiers in Sri Lanka during its civil war.